ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 ## Stage: Epoch Preparation
-This is the alternative stage that the oracle pool box can be in after a previous epoch has finished.
-The pool is awaiting for the next epoch to begin.
+This is the alternative stage that the oracle pool box can be in which occurs after [Collect Datapoints](<#Action-Collect-Datapoints>) has been called during the previous [Live Epoch](<#Stage-Live-Epoch>).
+This stage provides an intermediate period between epochs where many of the "house-keeping" duties of the oracle pool can take place.

-Progression into the proceeding epoch (and thus into the [Live Epoch](<#Stage-Live-Epoch>) stage once again) is possible via the [Start Next Epoch](<#Action-Start-Next-Epoch>) action.
+Progression into the proceeding epoch from this stage (and thus into the [Live Epoch](<#Stage-Live-Epoch>) stage once again) is possible via the [Start Next Epoch](<#Action-Start-Next-Epoch>) action.

 During this epoch preparation period collateral slashing can be initiated and collecting [Pool Deposit](<#Stage-Pool-Deposit>) boxes can be done.
 This provides a period of establishing equilibrium after every datapoint collection for both the individual oracles who may have been wronged, and for the funds of the oracle pool to be collected in order to allow for the protocol to continue.

+If the oracle pool has insufficient funds and no [Pool Deposit](<#Stage-Pool-Deposit>) boxes are available to collect, the pool may skip an epoch due to it being underfunded.
-If the oracle pool has insufficient funds and thus skips posting for a given epoch, then a new epoch must be created afterwards via [Create New Epoch](<#Action-Create-New-Epoch>) once the pool box has been funded.
+If an epoch is skipped then a new epoch (following a new posting schedule) must be created via [Create New Epoch](<#Action-Create-New-Epoch>).
+This is only possible once the pool box has had it's funds replenished and it can pay out oracle once more.

+The oracle pool box at this stage must also hold the pool's NFT/singleton token.
+This NFT is required in order to guarantee the identity of the pool thereby differentiating it from another instance of the same contract posted by an unknown bad actor.

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)